 - 200. UNIT COURSES IN EDUCATION.
 One hour credit for each unit.
 Short courses of two weeks' duration.
 The title of each specific unit implies the purpose and content of the course. - 203.
 AVIATION FOR ELEMENTARY AND SECONDARY TEACHERS.
 Four hours credit.

-A non-technical course dealing with maps, weather, navigation, aerodynamics, civil air regulations, vocations, and social significance of the air age, and methods and materials for teaching.
+A non-technical course with subject matter dealing in the elementary areas of maps, weather, navigation, civil air regulations, vocations, social significance of the air age, and with the methods and materials for teaching; to help teachers in all areas become better prepared to direct air-age youth.
 Class needs are considered.

 207. PERSONALITY OF YOUNG CHILDREN (Summer Session only).
+Four hours credit.